Tickets For 2018 Will be on Sale Soon!

 - Will there be an ATM or credit card facilities at the festival?

-There will not be an ATM on site.
+There will not be an ATM on site so guests are encouraged to bring cash.
 There are ATMs located in the Tesco Superstore complex on Vevay Road; 1.5km from the Killruddery entrance gate.
-Many of the food vendors on site will also have mobile card facilities so you won’t go hungry!
 The box office will have credit card facilities for ticket purchases.

 - Can I bring a chair?